 Can you spray paint scaffolding?

 For large pieces of scaffold, such as boards, a sprayer helps cover the area quickly in an even layer of paint.
-But for other pieces, a brush or roller is all you need.
+But for other pieces, a paint brush or paint roller is all you need.
 Ensure the paint you use is appropriate for your sprayer before you use it.

 What is the best paint for a shipping container?